SumitPugalia/plate_slate/doc/step.md

 C -> Absinthe.Schema.lookup_type(PlateSlateWeb.Schema, "RootQueryType")

-(Items is for Ecto Schema and items is for table name) mix phx.gen.schema Menu.Items items (to create migrations for DB which will be similar to Ecto.Schema) add the fields in both ecto schema and DB migrations
+(Items is for Ecto Schema and items is for table name) mix phx.gen.schema Menu.Items items
+(to create migrations for DB which will be similar to Ecto.Schema) add the fields in both ecto schema and DB migrations

-Our :menu_items field doesn’t actually build the list of menu items yet.
+`Our :menu_items field doesn’t actually build the list of menu items yet.
 To do that, we have to retrieve the data for the field.
-GraphQL refers to this as res- olution, and it’s done by defining a resolver for our field.
+GraphQL refers to this as res- olution, and it’s done by defining a resolver for our field.`

-mix ecto.migrate
+mix ecto.migrate (to create table out of the migrations, to be speciific it runs the command from the migrations) add dummy data in seeds.exs mix run priv/repo/seeds.exs (to fire commands in seeds.ex)